-It goes on to say: - "... pressure for new housing in this attractive commuter area due to easy access to Solihull and the M42 corridor.
+It goes on to say:-

+- ".. pressure for new housing in this attractive commuter area due to easy access to Solihull and the M42 corridor.
 Limited capacity to accept development without impact upon character."

-4.8 There is a Listed Building affected by Site 4 at Betteridge Farm and a restored farmhouse of local historic interest, Tithe Barn Farmhouse.
+I agree with this statement. - 5.8 There is a Listed Building affected by Site 4 at Betteridge Farm and a restored farmhouse of local historic interest, Tithe Barn Farmhouse.
 Such farmsteads are considered as assets that contribute to the distinctive character and identity of rural areas, which asset would be diminished should development take place around them.
 The Landscape Assessment (2016) also states that the Blythe area has medium landscape value but high overall sensitivity to new development.
-As such, the draft concept masterplan proposes to retain historic landscape features, such as hedgerows and standard trees, and the meadows and woodland designated as Local Wildlife Sites.

-- 4.9 Dickens Heath should therefore be identified in the Local Plan as having a particular character and design and that there should be limits to its continued growth in terms of numbers and direction; the Village should be protected and conserved as a "new village," together with its character and setting in the countryside.
-The Site 4 extension proposal would conflict with the section of the Borough Vision at para 87, because it would seriously undermine the principle of the Dickens Heath area given: of "retaining its intrinsic character of distinctive villages separated by open countryside". - 4.10 The housing proposals for Dickens Heath in the SLPR do not comply with the stated Policies as set out in both the existing adopted Local Plan and this Plan Review.
-Policy P16 of the SLPR states:

-"Development will be expected to preserve or enhance heritage assets as appropriate to their significance, conserve local character and distinctiveness and create or sustain a sense of place."

-Site 4 would be unsustainable and would no longer make Dickens Heath a Village and "special place".

-4.11 The proposed major development of Site 4 would not be in accordance with either the Borough Vision or Policy P16.
+As such, the draft concept masterplan proposes to retain historic landscape features, such as hedgerows and standard trees, and the meadows and woodland designated as Local Wildlife Sites. - 5.9 Dickens Heath should therefore be identified in the Local Plan as having a particular character and design and that there should be limits to its continued growth in terms of numbers and direction; the Village should be protected and conserved as a "new village," together with its character and setting in the countryside.
+The Site 4 extension would conflict with the section of the Borough Vision at para 87, because it would seriously undermine the principle of the Dickens Heath area given: of "retaining its intrinsic character of distinctive villages separated by open countryside". - 5.10 The housing proposals for Dickens Heath in the SLPR do not comply with the stated Policies as set out in both the existing adopted Local Plan and this Plan Review.
+Policy P16 of the SLPR states: - "Development will be expected to preserve or enhance heritage assets as appropriate to their significance, conserve local character and distinctiveness and create or sustain a sense of place."
+Site 4 would be unsustainable and would no longer make Dickens Heath a Village and "special place". - 5.11 The proposed major development of Site 4 would not be in accordance with either the Borough Vision or Policy P16.
 The attractive rural setting of Dickens Heath will be partly lost to development.
 In Dickens Heath Parish, access to the countryside and recreational opportunities will be reduced, not improved.
-In the "Objectives" (Page 20) of the Solihull Local Plan Review November 2016 states that proposed development should,

-"Ensure high quality design and development which integrates with its surroundings and creates safer, inclusive, adaptable and sustainable places which make a positive contribution to the Borough's sense of place, attractiveness and to people's quality of life.

-Conserve and enhance the qualities of the built, natural and historic environment that contribute to character and local distinctiveness and the attractiveness of the mature residential suburbs and the rural area."
+In the "Objectives" (Page 20) of the Solihull Local Plan Review November 2016 states that proposed development should, - "Ensure high quality design and development which integrates with its surroundings and creates safer, inclusive, adaptable and sustainable places which make a positive contribution to the Borough's sense of place, attractiveness and to people's quality of life.
+Conserve and enhance the qualities of the built, natural and historic environment that contribute to character and local distinctiveness and the attractiveness of the mature residential suburbs and the rural area." - 5.12 The development is likely to have a significant adverse impact on the character of the Village and approaches to the settlement.
+The land presently provides for some of the purposes of Green Belt, but allowing development at this parcel would result in settlement coalescence, will not 'fit' the wider settlement pattern and will not provide a variety of opportunities for positive planning.